AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

 MPEG-1/MPEG-2           :file:`.mpg`
 =====================   ====================================================

+The format list include may other file types as well.
+We rely on the :program:`ffmpeg` library to read these files, so the actual list of supported formats may vary depending on the version of :program:`ffmpeg` that was linked into OpenImageIO.

 Currently, these files may only be read.
 Write support may be added in a future release.
 Also, currently, these files simply look to OIIO like